 Oregon Bounty Hunter Guide: Requirements and Steps

-Oregon is home to 3.9 million people, up from 3.8 million in 2010.1 Because Oregon prohibits commercial bail bonding, the bounty hunting profession is also prohibited.
-To be released on bail in Oregon, a defendant must post 10% of the bond amount or they may be “conditionally released,” meaning no funds are required for him or her to post bail.
-Like bounty hunters, private investigators use their skills, interviewing techniques, and research to locate information (or people) for their client.
-If you have an interest in investigation, you should consider becoming a private investigator (PI).
-In Oregon, private investigators must be licensed by the Department of Public Safety Standards and Training (DPSST).
-Keep reading to understand the requirements and process for licensure which is detailed below.
+Oregon is home to 4.2 million people.1 Because Oregon prohibits commercial bail bonding, the bounty hunting profession is also prohibited.
+To be released on bail in Oregon, a defendant must post 10% of the bond amount or be “conditionally released,” meaning no bail posting is required.
+However, the state does allow private investigations.
+Like bounty hunters, private investigators (PIs) use their interviewing and research skills to locate information (or people) for their clients.
+If you have an interest in investigations, you might consider becoming a PI.
+In Oregon, PIs must be licensed by the Department of Public Safety Standards and Training (DPSST).
+Keep reading to understand the requirements and process for licensure, which is detailed below.

 Requirements for Prospective Private Investigators in Oregon

-Private investigators must meet certain standards before being eligible to apply for licensure with the Oregon Department of Safety.
-Those requirements state that applicants must:
+Private investigators must meet certain standards before being eligible to apply for licensure with the DPSST.
+The requirements are that applicants must:

 - Be 21 years of age or older